ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/footers/NavBar.js">See source code for more details</a>

-# images
+# Images

 <h3>Image</h3>
 <p>
-This is the same as a regular image tag however it has a few extra features.
-For one it allows the user access to default images.
-secondly it throws warnings when best practices are not followed.
+This is the same as a regular image tag, however it has a few extra features.
+First, it allows the user access to default images.
+Second, it throws warnings when best practices are not followed.
 </p>

 <p align="center">